"rake puppet:import:puppet_classes" not detecting changes properly

 Evaluating possible changes to your installation Scheduled changes to your environment New environments : Obsolete environments : New puppetclasses : apache2 Obsolete puppetclasses :

 3- "apache2" is re-inported as well as the new "mysql" module/classes (not reported)

-#10 Updated by Paul Kelly about 8 years ago
+#10 Updated by Paul Kelly over 8 years ago

 rebased, retested and pushed.